Stock market today: Asian shares track Wall Street's slide on worries over interest rates

 Treasury yields cranked up the pressure following the stronger-than-expected reports on the U.S. economy, which forced traders to rethink bets about when the Federal Reserve could offer relief to financial markets through lower interest rates.

-A separate report, meanwhile, showed the U.S. job market remains solid despite high interest rates.
+A separate report showed the U.S. job market remains solid despite high interest rates.
 Fewer workers applied for unemployment benefits last week than economists expected, an indication that layoffs remain low.

 The Fed is trying to pull off the difficult feat of slowing the economy enough through high rates to get inflation back to 2% but not so much that it forces a painful recession.
 It’s been holding its main interest rate at the highest level in more than two decades to do so, and Wall Street is itching for some easing.

-A hotter-than-expected economy could push the Federal Reserve to wait longer before cutting interest rates, after traders already ratcheted back their earlier, too-optimistic forecasts.
+Traders already have ratcheted back their earlier, too-optimistic forecasts.
 Hopes are still high for at least one cut to rates this year.
-But traders pulled back on some of those bets following Thursday’s reports.

 The yield on the 10-year Treasury, which helps set rates for mortgages and other loans, rose to 4.47% from 4.43% late Wednesday.
 The two-year yield, which more closely tracks expectations for action by the Federal Reserve, climbed to 4.93% from 4.87%.